Two point functions and quantum fields in the anti-de Sitter universe: Waves and two-point functions in Poincar e coordinates: study of the two dimensional case

-The physically relevant feature of the above Fourier transforms is that planes waves holomorphic in the backward tube of the complex AdS manifold contain only positive frequencies w.r.t. the time coordinate of the Poincar\'e branes and planes waves holomorphic in the forward tube only contain negative frequencies.
-This support property is a consequence of the geometric inclusion of the tubes described in Eq. (\ref{inclu}).
+A physically relevant feature of the above Fourier transforms is that plane waves holomorphic in the backward tube of the complex AdS manifold contain only positive frequencies with respect to the time coordinate of the Poincar\'e branes, whereas plane waves holomorphic in the forward tube contain only negative frequencies.
+This support property follows from the geometric inclusion of the tubes described in Eq.~\eqref{inclu}.

-Inversion allows to rewrite the integral (\ref{1010a}) as follows:
+Inversion then allows us to rewrite the integral \eqref{1010a} as follows:

-The integral over $\eta$ contains both positive and negative frequencies (no step function is present here); the result is
+The integral over $\eta$ contains both positive and negative frequencies (no step function is present here):

-Putting everything together we arrive at the final result in the form of a Hankel representation:
+Putting everything together, we arrive at the final result in the form of a Hankel representation:

-This expression has been proven under the condition $-1<\Re \lambda <0$ but is valid more generally in the sense of distributions.
-It provides a diagonalization of the two-point function which, for real $\lambda$, manifestly exhibits its positive-definiteness where it converges.
+which has been proven under the condition $-1 < \Re \lambda < 0$, but is valid more generally in the sense of distributions.
+It provides a diagonalization of the two-point function which, for real $\lambda$, manifestly exhibits its positive-definiteness in the region where it converges.

-By comparing this expression with the one obtained by inserting the Fourier representation of both the first and the second factor in Eq. (\ref{1010a}) we get as a bonus a time-honored formula of Sonine which we do not reproduce here \cite{watson}.
+By comparing this expression with the one obtained by inserting the Fourier representation of both the first and second factors in Eq.~\eqref{1010a}, we also recover a classical formula of Sonine, which we do not reproduce here \cite{watson}.